-Content Reviewers:Rishi Desai, MD, MPH, Kyle Slinn, RN, BScN, MEd, Tanner Marshall, MS, Kelly Mackenzie
+Content Reviewers:Rishi Desai, MD, MPH, Kyle Slinn, RN, BScN, MEd, Tanner Marshall, MS, Tanner Marshall, MS, Kelly Mackenzie

 Worldwide, opioids are the most common cause of drug related deaths.

-The number of individuals abusing them has quadrupled in the last 20 years, with an uptick in heroin use, an even bigger uptick in prescription opioid use, and a large number of people abusing both.
+The number of individuals who use them has quadrupled in the last 20 years, with an uptick in heroin use, an even bigger uptick in prescription opioid use, and a large number of people using both.

 Because of their potential for addiction and overdose, opioids are regulated substances in many countries.

-Some are endogenous, meaning that they are produced naturally by the body, like endorphins, short for endogenous morphine.
+Some are endogenous, meaning that they are produced naturally by the body, like endorphin, short for endogenous morphine.

 But others are exogenous, meaning that they come from the environment, like heroin and morphine, which come from the opium poppy—a flowering plant that oozes a milky white liquid—while others like fentanyl are synthesized in the laboratory.